DeviousD4n/GPTerm/README.md

 # GPTerm

-GPTerm is a tiny but fully featured Python script that provides a command line interface to interact with ChatGPT.
-It offers chat history, customisable roles, code block highlighting, multi-line input and many smaller ease of use features in a tiny package.
+GPTerm is a tiny but full featured Python script that provides a command line interface for ChatGPT.
+It offers auto saved chat history, shell command generation, customisable roles, code block highlighting, multi-line input and many other simple usability features in a single script.

 ![GPTerm](https://raw.githubusercontent.com/DeviousD4n/GPTerm/main/terminal.png)